Dan's Quantum Anatomy

 DNA vs Genes vs Chromosomes

 While many view the human body as a singular entity, it's more accurately described as a vast community of 50 trillion cells.
 Each of these cells is composed of proteins and possesses its own systems, including nervous, digestive, respiratory, musculoskeletal, reproductive, and immune systems.
 The nucleus, the largest part of the cell, houses chromosomes that serve as blueprints for protein regeneration.
 Think of the cell membrane as the skin of the cell; it is the cell brain, orchestrating cell function and protein synthesis.
-The cell membrane is also our mind!
+The cell membrane acts like an antenna, connecting each cell with our mind.
 Indeed, the human body and mind are interconnected, both intricately linked to our experience in the third dimension—our world.
+The mind regulates cell reproduction and determines which DNA is utilized in the process, we are not victims of our genes.

 The subconscious mind is intricately linked to the aura and will be explored in a future chapter.